Hungry Healthy Happy

 Fourteen healthy flapjacks with a text title overlay.

-Sweet and slightly chewy flapjacks are probably something you ate a lot of as a kid, I know I did.
-We have lightened them up by sweetening them with banana and honey for these Healthy Flapjacks.
-These refined sugar free flapjacks are perfect for lunch boxes and so easy that kids can get involved with making them.
-There are so many ways to adapt them with your favourite add-ins too!
+A childhood favourite, these flapjacks have been lightened them up by sweetening them with banana and honey to make Healthy Flapjacks and they always go down well with my kids.
+These refined sugar free flapjacks are perfect for lunch boxes and so easy to make that kids can get involved with making them.
+There are also so many ways to adapt these low calorie flapjacks with your favorite mix-ins too and they are cooked in just 20 minutes too and freezable.

-Fourteen flapjack bars on a sheet of baking paper.
+Fourteen chocolate chip flapjack bars on a sheet of baking paper.

 Jump to: